The Kinde Ruby SDK gem allows developers to integrate Kinde API into any ruby-based applications, Rails or non-Rails.

 # => {url: ......}

-If you are about to use PCKE, our recommendation to save code verifier output somewhere near your later tokens output.
+If you are about to use PCKE, our recommendation is to save the code verifier output somewhere near your later tokens output.

-Put the link in your web-application page or use it under the hood as a redirect.
-After visiting the link users are redirected to Kinde’s sign in/sign up form.
-And after authorizing in Kinde, they are redirected to the callback url.
+You can put the link right in your web-application page or you can use it under the hood through redirection.
+After visiting the link you’ll be redirected to Kinde’s sign in/sign up form.
+And after authorizing in Kinde, you’ll be redirected to callback url.

 Manage redirects